-- Always a Bigger Fish: Marquez walks up to some hoodie-wearing guys sitting around a fire and warns them they better clear out before his gangbanger buddies get here — only to realise they're demons, holding the severed arm of one of his buddies.
+- Always a Bigger Fish: Marquez walks up to some hoodie-wearing guys sitting around a fire and warns them they better clear out before his gangbanger buddies get here—only to realize they're demons, holding the severed arm of one of his buddies.

-- Arc Words / Foreshadowing: Wesley insisting that Marquez already has a soul, "and therefore somewhere, deep down inside, an urge to do what's right."
+- Arc Words: Wesley insisting that Marquez already has a soul, "and therefore somewhere, deep down inside, an urge to do what's right."

-- Asshole Victim: A man with a cigarette who offers seedily to give Faith a place to stay.
+- A man with a cigarette who offers seedily to give Faith a place to stay.

 - A bunch of nobles mistake Angelus for a beggar and hurl coins at him.
 "Have a pint on us!"

-- Arrow Catch: Angel twirling around in time to catch a crossbow bolt a few inches from his heart.
+- Arrow Catch: Angel twirls around in time to catch a crossbow bolt a few inches from his heart.

 - Badass Boast: "You can't take me.
 NO ONE take me!"

-- Baddie Flattery: Faith gushing over Angel's arrow dodge.
+- Faith gushing over Angel's Arrow Catch.
 "That was so cool!"